Frequently Asked Questions

 Where is NHSMTA held?

 The event takes place in New York City.
 Students are housed and attend classes and rehearsals on the campus of New York University.
-The 2013 Jimmy™ Awards ceremony will take place on Monday, July 1st at the the MInskoff Theatre at 200 W. 45th St. in Times Square.
+The 2013 Jimmy™ Awards ceremony took place on Monday, July 1st at the the Minskoff Theatre at 200 W. 45th St. in Times Square.

 Why is NHSMTA held in NYC?